teookie/stern-wheeler/README.md

 # stern-wheeler
-filament buffer for multi-material FDM 3D printers
+Filament buffer for multi-material FDM 3D printers

 Change log:
+5/4/2023
+- Removed ridges from wheel and added scallops.
+Greatly reduces wheel friction.
+- Loosened fit of pins slightly to prevent lane cracking during assembly.
+- Reduced thru hole diameter for 5mm fasteners on axel.
+Positions wheel more accuretly during assembly.
+- Rolled back increased clearance between lanes and wheel from 4/7 update.
+Not needed with new wheel design.

 4/7/2023
 - Oriented stl's for printing
 - Lengthened pins and added matching recesses to clamps, mount, and wheel mount.
 Should help with wheel alignment during assembly.